Khoality-dev/The-Expression/README.md

 ## Structure
 the-expression.py is a driver to run the game Model/model.ipynb is the testing and experimential with the proposed models, only the VGG16-VA was integrated to the main game
-Dataset folder contains all the code to process the dataset, from restructuring original AFEW-VA dataset to extracted facial expressions and packing them into a single facial_data.h5 <br>
+Dataset folder contains all the code to process the dataset, from restructuring original AFEW-VA dataset to extracted facial expressions and packing them into a single h5 file <br>

-The processed dataset can be found [here](tinyurl.com/AFEW-VA-processed)
+The processed dataset can be found [here](https://tinyurl.com/AFEW-VA-processed) <br>
+the link included
+- a trained model using VGG16 transfer learning structure "trained_VGG16-VA.h5"
+- an image dataset packed into h5 "facial_data.h5" (the README.md in the dataset folder has a guide to unpack this file)
+- the true labels from AFEW-VA "label_data.csv"

 ## How to Use
 - Setup a virtual environment